Alyssa Farah Griffin

-Griffin was press secretary for U.S. Vice President Mike Pence and Special Assistant to President Donald Trump from October 2017 to September 2019.
+Griffin was press secretary for U.S. Vice President Mike Pence and special assistant to President Donald Trump from October 2017 to September 2019.
 In 2019, she was appointed the youngest press secretary of The Pentagon in history.
-She served as Deputy Assistant to the Secretary of Defense for Public Affairs and the Press Secretary for the United States Department of Defense from 2019 to 2020.
+She served as deputy assistant to the secretary of defense for public affairs and the press secretary for the United States Department of Defense from 2019 to 2020.

-Since August 2021, Griffin has presented The Hills online news program Rising alongside Ryan Grim and Kim Iversen.